Hupka/lisk-rbac/README.md

   ```
   Out of these number `3` is the Super Admin role which inherits the permission sets of the other two.
 This account can be used to do both: configure the RBAC engine as well as assign accounts certain roles.
 * Start the blockchain application and start interacting with the module's actions, reducers and transactions using the general Lisk Framework tooling.
+* A second way to start is to checkout the repository and execute `npm install` && `npm run start:host` to start a super slim host application which sits in the folder `./test/test-utils`.
+Once the chain runs, you can visit `http://localhost:4005` to open up Lisk Dashboard an start interacting with the module's apis right away.

 A great start is to either use the included commands or adding the Lisk Dashboard plugin to the application and start executing actions and submitting transactions from there.